Medicine doctor touching electronic medical record on tablet. DNA

 Diabetic Nephropathy

-We aim to identify early precise biomarkers of renal insufficiency in diabetic nephropathy (DN) before apparent changes in kidney function occurs.
+We aim to identify early, precise biomarkers of renal insufficiency in diabetic nephropathy (DN) before apparent changes in kidney function occur.
 The research is targeted at proteomic signatures associated with DN in diabetic cohorts and explores the inhibitory efficacy of Vernonia amygdalina leaves and Aloe vera var chinensis root extracts on MST1, an enzyme linked to DN progression.
 Positive results could enhance differential diagnosis and intervention in DN, potentially improving life expectancy for individuals with diabetes.

 Highlighted Publications